FriedChips/friedchips.github.io/_pages/frontpage.md

 ---
 permalink: /
 layout: home
-title: Welcome
+title: What's this?
-list_title: My blog posts
+list_title: Stuff
 ---

 This is a template and some instructions for running Github Pages with the [`minima` theme][minima].
 This repo has what I consider the minimum pieces for a personal blog using [Jekyll][jk] and [Github Pages][gh-site].